Shivkumar13/100-days-of-code/r1-log.md

 Tried different type of examples for yesterday's learning, refered to gobyexample.com

 ### R1D10
-Day 10: Learned about Maps in Golang.
+Learned about Maps in Golang.
 A key-value based data type, need to explore more from it's usage perspective.

+### R1D11
+Was remaining with the operations on Slices, learned that and did various operations like appending the slice.